 We calculate hospital-specific risk-standardized readmission rates (RSRRs).
 These rates are obtained as the ratio of predicted to expected readmissions, multiplied by the national unadjusted rate.
 The expected number of readmissions in each hospital is estimated using its patient mix and the average hospital-specific intercept.
 The predicted number of readmissions in each hospital is estimated given the same patient mix but the hospital-specific intercept.
-Operationally, the expected number of readmissions for each hospital is obtained by regressing the risk factors on the 30-day readmission using all hospitals in our sample, applying the subsequent estimated regression coefficients to the patient characteristics observed in the hospital, adding the average of the hospital-specific intercepts, summing over all patients in the hospital, and then transforming to get a count.
+Operationally, the expected number of readmission sfor each hospital is obtained by regressing the risk factors on the 30-day readmission using all hospitals in our sample, applying the subsequent estimated regression coefficients to the patient characteristics observed in the hospital, adding the average of the hospital-specific intercepts, summing over all patients in the hospital, and then transforming to get a count.
 This is a form of indirect standardization.
 The predicted hospital outcome is the number of expected readmissions in the "specific" hospital and not at a reference hospital.
-Operationally this is accomplished by estimating a hospital-specific intercept that represents baseline readmission risk within the hospital, and then transforming to get a count.
+Operationally this is accomplished by estimating a hospital-specific intercept that represents baseline readmission risk within the hospital, applying the estimated regression coefficients to the patient characteristics on the patient characteristics in the hospital-specific intercept that represents baseline readmission risk within the hospital, applying the estimated regression coefficients to the patient characteristics in the hospital, summing over all patients in the hospital, and then transforming to get a count.
 To assess hospital performance in any given year, we re-estimate the model coefficients using that year's data.